 Here’s an example from Pepsi.
 For this TikTok campaign, they leveraged TikTok’s TopView to create immersive, sound-on experiences that resulted in 5 million+ views, 22.71% engagement rate, and 21% CTRs.

-One of the most popular branding options on TikTok are Branded Hashtag Challenges.
+One of the most popular branding options on TikTok is Branded Hashtag Challenges.
 Designed to boost awareness and drive engagement beyond traditional ad clicks, Hashtag Challenges can be highly effective when used strategically.

-With these campaigns, brands invite TikTok users to participate by creating content around your campaign theme.
+With these Hashtag Challenge Campaigns, brands invite TikTok users to participate by creating content around your campaign theme.
 TikTok states that these ads offer an average engagement rate of 8.5% through likes, comments, and shares during the six days of the campaign.